KalbeDigitalLab/azure-validation-ocr/README.md

    - Navigate to `frontend` folder
    - Open `index.html` in a web browser.
 This will allow you to interact with frontend interface.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+We would like to express our sincere gratitude to the following individuals and resources for their valuable contributions to this project:

+- The contributors of the **Hemlock and Cherry Dataset**, sourced from the [Azure Cognitive Search sample images](https://github.com/Azure-Samples/cognitive-services-sample-data-files/tree/master/CustomVision/ImageClassification/Images).
+This dataset, featuring images of Hemlock and Cherry trees, has been crucial for our image classification tasks.
+- The creators of the **Receipt Dataset**, available from the [Kaggle OCR Receipts Text Detection Dataset](https://www.kaggle.com/datasets/trainingdatapro/ocr-receipts-text-detection).
+This dataset, comprising images of receipts, has been essential for our OCR and classification processes.
+- The providers of the **Non-Receipt Dataset**, which was manually collected from various local sources.
+This dataset of random non-receipt images has been instrumental in differentiating between receipt and non-receipt items.
+- The contributors for this project, who provided essential code components.
+Their work has greatly facilitated the development and implementation image validation and OCR functionalities.